dlondero/dlondero.github.io/_posts/2020-09-07-saving-70-thousands-dollars-on-atlas-mongodb.md

 follow.

 It might happen that a document is not structured properly to support index creation on the right data fields.
-Don't be afraid of change its structure if that allows to improve query performances.
-What about old documents you say?
+Don't be afraid of changing its structure if that allows to improve query performances.
+What about old documents?
+You say.
 Start creating new ones in a backward compatible way: still write data in the old way plus the new way.
-Then process old documents to add support for future index running a background process going throug all documents (even if it takes weeks!).
+Then process old documents to add support for future index running a background process going through all documents (even if it takes weeks!).
 In the end you'll be able to create the new index and take full advantage of it!

 Do not forget about sorting!
-If you happen to have [compund indexes](https://docs.mongodb.com/manual/core/index-compound) remember that sort order can matter in determining whether an index can support a sort operation or not.
+If you happen to have [compound indexes](https://docs.mongodb.com/manual/core/index-compound) remember that sort order can matter in determining whether an index can support a sort operation or not.
 You could think an index is used on a certain query while instead that is not the case, so make sure no blocking sorts are needed for your queries and learn [how to use indexes to sort query results](https://docs.mongodb.com/manual/tutorial/sort-results-with-indexes/).